gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/tensor__common_8hpp.md

 * `tensor` The tensor being divided.
-* `val` The value by which the elements should be multiplied.
+* `val` The value by which the elements should be divided

 **Returns:**

-A new tensor containing the result of the multiplication.
+A new tensor containing the result of the division.